Charlie Chaplin (2002 film): Production

 Sakthi Chidambaram revealed that the story was based on a real life incident that had happened to his friend, but altered the happenings to present it in a comedy format.
+Despite that, some critics noted the film's similarities to the 1975 Tamil film Yarukku Mappillai Yaro.
 The film was initially called Uthama Purushan, but was later changed to Charlie Chaplin.
 The initial choices for the two leading female roles had been Gayatri Jayaraman and Sanghavi, but the two were replaced due to date issues.

 Soundtrack

-There are the 7 songs in this film composed by Bharani.
+There are 7 songs in this film composed by Bharani.

+Reception

+Chennai Online wrote, "It is a laugh riot that will drive away your blues.
+Prabhu with his perfect timing and penchant for comedy, and Prabhu Deva the perfect prop, strike a good chemistry on screen to provide some unpretentious fun-filled time to the viewers, leaving them no time to think or get bored.
+Livingston pitches his own bit to form the comic-trio".
+The Hindu wrote "A Comic fare with a clear storyline, a neat screenplay that has no gaping loose ends and witty dialogue with all the essential punches make watching Roja combines' Charlie Chaplin an enjoyable experience".
+Cinesouth wrote "After 'Ullathai Allitha', this is one film that had tickled the audience so much.
+So, lets hear it for director Shakthi Chidhambaram".

 Remakes

-The film's commercial success led to remakes in several languages, such as, In Hindi as No Entry, Telugu as Pellam Oorelithe, Malayalam as Happy Husbands, Kannada as Kalla Malla Sulla, Marathi as No Entry Pudhe Dhoka Aahey and in Bengali as Kelor Kirti.
+The film's commercial success led to remakes in several languages, such as: